By now, this being 2017 and the Internet existing and all, I think most people know that fortune cookies aren't the most authentic of Chinese customs.

 Rationing and a desire to appeal to the mass market also pushed Chinese restaurateurs to innovate at this time, creating a cuisine sufficiently Westernised to not offend the American palate, but different enough to remain "exotic."

 The fortune cookie's profile was on the up, too.
-American soldiers sent to fight in the Pacific Theatre in the Second World War arrived in cities with large Chinatowns such as LA and San Francisco, where they discovered the biscuits.
+American soldiers sent to fight in the Pacific Theatre in the Second World War arrived in cities with large Chinatowns such as LA and San Francisco, where they discovered the cookies.
 When the War ended and the soldiers returned to their hometowns and went to local Chinese restaurants, they demanded fortune cookies with their meals, believing them to be a common part of the cuisine.
 Perplexed, the Chinese owners called relatives and friends based on the West Coast and sourced the cookies.
 Large-scale factories sprang up to service the demand.

-But to call the biscuits "fortune cookies" is slightly misleading.
+But to call them "fortune cookies" is slightly misleading.
 As Lee discovered when she interviewed the writers of the fortunes inside the cookies, your creativity hits a wall pretty quickly in this job.
 After all, as she noted, there are only so many things you can predict—love, business, or health.

 Fortune cookie writers are also limited by the fact that Americans expect good fortunes.
 Customers complain to restaurants when they get a bad fortune and as such, companies peddling fortunes that are negative or ambiguous enough to be construed negatively quickly discover there is no demand for their product.
 It is ironic, therefore, that despite coining the phrase "that's the way the cookie crumbles," fortune cookies can also work as a metaphor for the fragility of the American ego.